 Welcome to La La Land

-This is not a musical rom-com packed with unbelievable fairy tales, handsome men and low self-esteemed women, this is my exciting adventure to LA and short documentation on it.
+This is not a musical rom-com packed with unbelievable fairy tales, handsome men and low self-esteemed women, this is my exciting adventure to Los Angeles travel and short documentation on it.
 Yes, I am literally humming all those magnificent classics guys, but don’t leave!
-I can’t be wry while writing about Los Angeles but I am truly thrilled, excited to share the things that you should do and the way you might enjoy it the most.
+I can’t be wry while writing about Los Angeles travel but I am truly thrilled, excited to share the things that you should do and the way you might enjoy it the most.
 Whether you are planning for a 7-day trip or just a night stay, Los Angeles can be versatile for you.
 Love it the way you want.
 The moment you land on it, get ready to feel a very casual attitude coupled with an urban charm.

 If you are simply transiting through LA you can still make an impact by playing in the Union Station.
 It houses a giant piano for passersby and anyone with music-in-fingers can play for the crowd.
 Don’t miss the Vintage Hollywood which houses famous names such as TCL Chinese Theatre, the Hollywood Walk of Fame, and Paramount Pictures Studios, the only television, and film studio left in Hollywood.
 Saunter through Rodeo Drive, if you are keen on shopping ( though, way too costly with triple y) or have a lazy walk across coastal lines and visit some of the amazing beaches including Venice Beach, Zuma Beach and the Santa Monica Pier and Beach.